s-damian/thinkpad-t14-gen-5-amd-linux/mint-22/remove-thermald.md

-# Linux Mint 22 - Remove Thermald error
+# Linux Mint 22 / AMD CPU - Remove Thermald error

 > You can also read the article on my blog:
 [Blog - Remove Thermald error on Mint 22 / AMD CPU](https://www.damian-freelance.com/blog/amd-cpu-remove-thermald-error-on-linux-mint-22)

+## To fix the Thermald service error on AMD CPUs running Mint 22

 Thermald is for Intel processors.